RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 ##### Downloading

-1. Extract Nintendont and put it in the `apps` folder on your USB drive or SD card.
+1. Download Nintendont and extract it to the root of your SD card or USB drive.
-2. Insert your USB drive, and SD card if you're using one, into your Wii and launch Nintendont from the Homebrew Channel.
+2. Insert your SD card or USB drive into your Wii, and launch Nintendont from the Homebrew Channel.

 ##### Getting Started

-There is no "guide" to use the Nitendont app.
+There is no "guide" to use Nintendont.
 This is intended to help you learn how to use it, by giving you a quick start.
-You should be able to figure out all the great features of USB Loader GX by using it.
+You should be able to figure out all the great features of Nintendont by using it.
 {: .notice--info}

-##### User Interface

-There are multiple buttons in the USB Loader GX interface.

 ###### Key Features